eliezer-guimaraes/mantis/README.md

 # MANTIS
-MANTIS is a program containing tools for hacking

 <h3>ABOUT MANTIS V.1</h3>
 <p>MANTIS is a program containing tools for hacking, including <b>footprint</b>, <b>enumeration</b>, <b>port scanning</b>, <b>subdomain search</b>, and others.
 It was created with the aim of automating certain hacking tasks, to perform them quickly and effectively.
 MANTIS contains the following functions:</p>